ossassin/ossassin/README.md

 ### Intro
-My name is Omer Imran.
 I am an aspiring Data Scientist who is passionate about writing, design, and social impact.
 Currently, I am studying Human-Centered Data Science at the Faculty of Information, University of Toronto.

 ### Data Science Experience